-Course Description: The goal of this course is to cover chapters thirteen to twenty-eight and thirty-two of the textbook.
-As shown in the schedule (at the end of this document), this encompasses finishing phase changes, heat transfer, and thermodynamics, then covering simple harmonic motion, waves, sound, electricity, magnetism, light, optics, and a very brief introduction to modern physics.
+Course Description: A calculus-based physics course designed to provide a general, conceptual understanding of the principles of physics related to thermodynamics, waves, sound, electricity, magnetism, light, optics, and an introduction to modern physics.
 This course only contains only the lecture material; the lab component is a separate course.

-Purpose of the course: This course is designed to provide students with the fundamentals of algebrabased Physics that is needed to support a wide variety of academic programs and to understand science.
+Purpose of the course: This course is designed to provide students with the fundamentals of calculus-based Physics that is needed to support a wide variety of academic programs and to understand science.

-Course Objective: The goal of this course is to cover chapters thirteen to twenty-eight and thirty-two of the textbook.
+Course Objective: The goal of this course is to cover chapters thirteen to twenty-eight of the textbook.
 As shown in the schedule (at the end of this document), this encompasses finishing phase changes, heat transfer, and thermodynamics, then covering simple harmonic motion, waves, sound, electricity, magnetism, light, optics, and a very brief introduction to modern physics.